Sunday, June 29, 2008

 Here are six benefits of oatmeal that you may not be aware of.

-Pinoys aren’t regular oatmeal eaters so this definitely has potential in my diet.
+Most Pinoys are NOT regular oatmeal eaters so this definitely has potential in my diet.

 And if you think you're limited to the usual flavors commercially available, you could even easily prepare some oatmeal with Asian flavors!